Understanding Prompt Clarity in Artificial Intelligence

 |---|---|---|---|

 | Assign a Persona | Give the AI a specific role to adopt.
-This sets the tone, vocabulary, and perspective of the response. | "Write a blog post about nutrition." | "Act as a sports nutritionist.
+This sets the tone, vocabulary, and expert perspective of the response. | "Write a blog post about nutrition." | "Act as a sports nutritionist.
 Write a blog post for marathon runners explaining how to carb-load effectively 3 days before a race." |

-| Provide Context | Supply background information so the AI understands the "why" and "where" of the request. | "Write an email to my boss about the delay." | "Write a professional email to my project manager explaining that the 'Alpha' project is delayed by 2 days due to a server outage.
+| Provide Context | Supply background information so the AI understands the purpose and constraints of the request. | "Write an email to my boss about the delay." | "Write a professional email to my project manager explaining that the 'Alpha' project is delayed by 2 days due to a server outage.
 Propose a new deadline of Friday." |

-| Chain-of-Thought | Ask the model to explain its reasoning step-by-step before giving the final answer. | "How many tennis balls fit in a bus?" | "Estimate how many tennis balls fit in a standard school bus.
+| Chain-of-Thought | Ask the model to explain its reasoning step-by-step before giving the final answer to improve accuracy on complex tasks. | "How many tennis balls fit in a bus?" | "Estimate how many tennis balls fit in a standard school bus.
 Break down your calculation step-by-step, showing your assumptions for the volume of the bus and the ball." |

-| Positive Constraints | Tell the model what to do rather than what not to do (negative constraints are often missed). | "Don't write long sentences." | "Write using short, punchy sentences.
+| Apply Positive Constraints | Tell the model what to do rather than what not to do.
+Negative constraints (negative prompting) are often misinterpreted. | "Don't write long sentences." | "Write using short, punchy sentences.
 Keep every sentence under 15 words." |

 Ready to transform your AI into a genius, all for Free?